-A gastrointestinal fistula is an abnormal opening that allows the contents of the stomach or intestines to leak.
+A gastrointestinal fistula is an abnormal opening in the stomach or intestines that allows the contents to leak.

 Most gastrointestinal fistulas occur after surgery.
 Other causes include:

 Some fistulas close on their own after a few weeks to months.
-Depending on the situation, some people may need to receive nutrition through a vein while the fistula heals.

-Call your health care provider if you have a significant change in bowel habits, especially severe diarrhea.
-Also call if you have any leakage of fluid from an opening on the abdomen or near the anus, especially if you have recently had abdominal surgery.
+- Leakage of fluid from an opening on the abdomen or near the anus, especially if you have recently had abdominal surgery

 Entero-enteral fistula; Enterocutaneous fistula; Fistula - gastrointestinal

 Lichtenstein GR.
 Inflammatory bowel disease.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 143.